ariidesu/Paradih/README.md

 ## Disclaimer

-This project is not affiliated with TunerGames. (also tunergames suck)
+This project is not affiliated with TunerGames.